GLab/glab.github.io/manuals/dev/api_tutorial/introduction.md

 You see that the topology is basically a collection of elements and connections, and providing access control to these.

 You may remember that not only the two devices, but also their network interfaces are elements, which is why there are 4 elements.
 Let's examine these.
-But first, we will store the topology info in a variable for easier accses.
+But first, we will store the topology info in a variable for easier access.

 {:.alert .alert-info}
 For all examples that use fixed IDs, these may differ in your setup.
 Make sure you substitute them in your input.